sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

     |-------------------------------------------------------------------------------------|
     | sfsenorthamerica-wilczak-videos2.registry.snowflakecomputing.com/raw/website/images |

- Copy the resulting URL, we will use it in Docker.

 ### Upload Native App Files
 In this section we will go back to our "provider_db/provider_schema" database/schema and upload our [native app code](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/native/containers/data/files.zip) we got earlier into the "code" stage.